proconlon/ec535-final/beaglebone/system_setup.md

 -rw-r--r-- 1 debian debian       2 Apr 29 01:16 capture
 -rw-r--r-- 1 debian debian      26 Apr 29 01:38 config.txt
 -rw-r--r-- 1 debian debian      12 Apr 29 00:33 ip_address
--rw-r--r-- 1 debian debian       2 Apr 29 01:40 predicitve_maintain.py
+-rw-r--r-- 1 debian debian       2 Apr 29 01:40 email_notif.py
 -rw-r--r-- 1 debian debian    1532 Apr 29 01:17 upload.py
 ```

 Lastly, we installed tailscale on the BBB for remote access.
 You should configure as `exit node` and `subnet router` so that you can access the OPC-UA server on the second ethernet interface remotely.
+Thus the beagle bone becomes a powerful device for remote access.